EnigmaCurry/rust-axum-template/README.md

 just run [ARGS ...]
 ```

-You can also run the binary directly from
+You can also run the binary directly by building manually (`just
+build`) and running the static binary
 `{{app_name}}/target/debug/{{app_name}}`.

 ## Commit the initial app source files

-Once you've verified the tests ran correctly, you can add all of the
+Once you've verified that the tests ran correctly, you can add all of
-files the template generated, as well as the `Cargo.lock` file, into
+the files the template generated, as well as the `Cargo.lock` file,
-the git repository.
+into the git repository.
 Commit and push your changes:

 ```
 ## For example: